 The term “front-line persons” is used as shorthand to refer to an assortment of persons who are trying to grapple with various complex negative impacts of global industrial food animal production, especially in low- and middle-income countries.
 Broadly speaking, they include:

-- activists mounting public campaigns to raise awareness of or oppose certain practice or principle in this system of production
+- activists mounting campaigns to raise awareness of or oppose certain practice or principle in this system of production

 - small local farmers experiencing first-hand unfavorable impacts from industrial producers